unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-review.md

 Preserve entries and prepend new ones.
 Planning, technical review, editorial approval, and publication authority are separate decisions.

+## 2026-09-26 09:18 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Hands-On 5A editor. **Decision:** Make the existing offline lab directly inspectable after the Publisher asked for the companion.

+**Evidence reviewed:** Current Hands-On 5A post and packaged runner, the project generator, the lab's baseline result, and the local preview state.
+The Publisher is restarting the Jekyll server, so Codex did not start or stop it.

+**Changes:** Added `--reorder` and `--show-hidden` runs to the invented lab, printed generated order, repository-link presence, override result, and starter-file summary, updated the post and README instructions, and refreshed the ZIP and checksum.
+The live generator and catalog were untouched.

+**Validation:** Baseline and both variations passed with no network access.
+ZIP checksum and archive integrity passed.
+After the Publisher restarted the server, the Hands-On route, ZIP, and runner source returned HTTP 200.
+Playwright showed the new command sequence and comparison text in the rendered page. `git diff --check` passed.

+**Next gate:** Publisher reviews the companion's voice and exercise size in the local browser.

+## 2026-09-26 05:58 CDT (America/Chicago, UTC-05:00)

+**Author:** Codex, primary series agent. **Role:** Part 5 author and local reviewer. **Decision:** Put the next main installment and an offline Hands-On 5A in the Jekyll post tree for the Publisher's browser review.
+October 22 remains a provisional local preview date.

+**Evidence reviewed:** Current `fetch_og.py` and tests, project and Blog YAML consumers, navigation and project layouts, series/discovery paths, prior installments, the Publisher's corrections, and the pushed series state.
+The [Part 5 packet](jekyll-site-tooling-part-05-packet.md) records the claim limits and privacy boundary.

+**Changes:** Added Part 5 and Hands-On 5A, linked Part 4 forward, generated a series-consistent banner and editable project/Blog data-flow diagram, and packaged an invented offline generator lab with source and checksum.
+Updated the series handoff and visual record.
+No production generator, template, menu, or deployment behavior changed.

+**Validation:** Future-inclusive Jekyll build, short-link check, taxonomy check for 79 posts, all 12 `fetch_og.py` tests, extracted lab assertions, ZIP checksum, SVG parse, local HTTP routes, mobile Blog dropdown, and `git diff --check` passed.
+Playwright found only Giscus 404s for discussions missing on the local preview routes.
+No commit, push, or remote deployment occurred.

+**Next gate:** Publisher reviews the Part 5 pair for voice, factual emphasis, lab size, and dates before any remote publication decision.

 ## 2026-09-25 22:05 CDT (America/Chicago, UTC-05:00)

 **Author:** Codex, primary series agent. **Role:** Part 3 editorial and Part 5 architecture reviewer. **Decision:** Give YAML-driven dropdown ordering and custom front-matter fields explicit treatment in the series, following the Publisher's corrections.